RonenNess/Iguina/readme.md

 - Fixed `DropDown` to properly show the selected item label (if set) and not just the item value.
 - Adjusted `ListBox` and `DropDown` to change selection value if the selected item value is replaced.
 - Added `OverrideSelectedText` property to `DropDown`.

+## 1.0.2

+- Added `Label` entity.
+- Added the ability to override styles for items and selected items in `ListBox` and `DropDown`.
+- Set `DropDown` to `Auto Height` by default.
+- Added `BoxOutlineWidth`, `BoxOutlineOffset` and `BoxOutlineColor` property to entities.
+- Made Paragraphs ignore user interactions by default.
+- Made `DropDown` collision rectangle slightly larger to make it more convenient.

 # License